jcubic/lips/REFERENCE.md

 ```
 (quote-promise expr) or '>expr

-Macro used to escape automati awaiting of the expression.
+Macro used to escape automatic awaiting of the expression.
 It will be wrapped
 with a JavaScript class that behaves like Promise but will not be automatically
 resolved by LIPS like normal promises are.
 ```